computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 We find ourselves caught somewhere between ideology and technology; we are the becoming of a new, dialectical opposition.

-*"Whoever said," the scientist Lina demands of her humanist friend, "that a life has to have meaning?*

 On the necessity of shallow abstract categories to circumvent the prejudices of the researcher.
 ======